 The last known exploit of this Legion before the time frame of The Nativity (from the timeline of the Legion Wikipedia has anyway), was being involved in a conflict between Rome and Nubia in Egypt in 23 BC.
 The next time they show up is 7-11 BC when the Nikopolis fortress is established.

 I'm thinking it's possible this Legion carried out the Census in Judea.

-Varus governed the province of Africa being being Governor of Syria at the time of Herod's death.
+Varus governed the province of Africa before being Governor of Syria at the time of Herod's death.
 Not quite the same province but close.
 Since it borders Cyrene and we don't know Cyrene's governors perhaps he was entrusted with both.
 Saturninus had also governed Africa before governing Syria.
 Saturninus career immediately after his time as governor of Syria ended isn't documented, we know he was in Germania at some point but how soon is disagreed on.
 What if Saturninus was governing Cyrene while Varus governed Syria?

-I've had had a hunch enter my head that maybe Luke's intent was to identify a year that Augustus was Consul and verse 2 is meant to identify the other Consul, though I can't think of a solid to make that argument.
+I've had a hunch enter my head that maybe Luke's intent was to identify a year that Augustus was Consul and verse 2 is meant to identify the other Consul, though I can't think of a solid reason to make that argument.

 The only years in the vicinity where Augustus was Consul were 5 BC, where the other Consul was Sulla who I mentioned above for an admittedly flawed reason.
 And 2 BC where the other Consul was Silvanus.

 The point isn't this post isn't the prove what the verse does say.
 Just point out that there is reasonable to doubt it ever meant to mentioned Quirinius so smugly assuming it must be mentioning him when so much else about this Census obviously doesn't match that time frame just so you can keep saying "Luke placed Jesus birth in 6 AD" isn't really valid.